Braves vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 43 hits with eight doubles, seven home runs, 15 walks and 21 RBI.
-He's also stolen two bases.
+- Vladimir Guerrero Jr. has nine doubles, seven home runs, 15 walks and 21 RBI (44 total hits).
+He's also swiped two bases.

 Guerrero Recent Games